Static Resource Allocation in Functional Safety — IEC 61508

 Quality criteria

-• Determinism: No run-time allocation in safety-related paths; timing shown for worst-case conditions.
+• Determinism: No runtime allocation in safety-related paths; timing shown for worst-case conditions.

 • Completeness: Every buffer, stack, and queue has a justified size and documented headroom margin.